JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Christopher Booker and Sam Weber, “How Zoning Can Restrict, or Even Prevent, Affordable Housing,” PBS NewsHour broadcast video, January 30, 2021, <https://www.pbs.org/newshour/show/how-zoning-can-restrict-or-even-prevent-affordable-housing>.
 - Connecticut Zoning Atlas, Desegregate CT, 2021, <https://www.desegregatect.org/atlas>.
 - In class: Brainstorm about your potential topics and partners for Project 2
 - Recommended: 6-7:30pm Virtual Panel Discussion on Education, Housing, and the Role of Sheff vs O'Neill, hosted by the Amistad Center for Art & Culture at the Wadsworth Museum.
 [Register online](https://www.amistadcenter.org/event-details/education-housing-and-the-role-of-sheff-vs-oneill) to attend virtually or receive the video recording, which may be useful for your final reflective essay due on Friday 6 May.
+See [video of event](https://vimeo.com/699114645).
 ![Event](/images/2022/2022-04-12-Sheff-event.jpg)

 ### Thur 14 April